metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha1_manifest.md

 - `catch` (Attributes List) Catch defines what the tests steps will execute when an error happens.
 This will be combined with catch handlers defined at the test and step levels. (see [below for nested schema](#nestedatt--spec--catch))
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--clusters))
+- `compiler` (String) Compiler defines the default compiler to use when evaluating expressions.
 - `delay_before_cleanup` (String) DelayBeforeCleanup adds a delay between the time a test ends and the time cleanup starts.
 - `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents of the object, and how the garbage collector will handle the propagation.
 - `exclude_test_regex` (String) ExcludeTestRegex is used to exclude tests based on a regular expression.